abysssal/lawless-shade/Game Design Document.md

-# Introduction to {gameName}
+# Introduction to Lawless Shade

 ## Game Summary Pitch
-{gameName} is an action-platformer where you throw potions in self defense at monsters trying to push you out of the dark.
+Lawless Shade is an action-platformer where you throw potions in self defense at monsters trying to push you out of the dark.
 ## Inspiration
 ***Noita*** - I was watching Thor's stream prior to the start of the game jam, and he was playing Noita.
 I really liked how the wands worked, and how there were so many particles.
 It reminded me of fluids, and then, potions.